Javanese culture: Islam

 Islam first came in contact with Java during Majapahit periods, when they traded or made tributary relations with various states like Perlak and Samudra Pasai in modern-day Aceh.
 Sufism played a major role in affecting the Islamic understanding of Javanese in the fourteenth century and affected the local understanding of afterlife and spirits, such as jinn, demons and ghosts.

-The introduction of Salafi Islam to the island by the new Muslim monarchs was not always peaceful however, Javanese nobles and peasants who rejected the new rulers were either conquered or fled to neighboring Bali where they contributed heavily to the Balinese Hindu religion and culture.
+The introduction of Islam to the island by the new Muslim monarchs was not always peaceful however, Javanese nobles and peasants who rejected the new rulers were either conquered or fled to neighboring Bali where they contributed heavily to the Balinese Hindu religion and culture.
 Some Hindus who remained in Java retreated themself to more remote area such as Tenger near the Mount Bromo to avoid proselytization.
 During the Islamization of Java, Sunan Kalijaga was one of the Walisanga which was active in promoting a more moderate form of Islam in Java, he was later appointed as advisor in the new Mataram Sultanate.
 Most Javanese follow the Shafi‘ite tradition of Sunnism (97%).

 Christianity

-A minority of Javanese also follow Christianity of branch Protestantism and Catholicism (2,5%), which are rather concentrated in Central Java particularly Semarang, Surakarta, and Magelang.
-Also in Yogyakarta for Catholicism.
+A minority of Javanese also follow Christianity of the branch Protestantism and Catholicism (2,5%), which are rather concentrated in Central Java particularly Semarang, Surakarta, Salatiga, and Magelang, also in Yogyakarta for Catholicism.

 Hindu-Buddhist

-Another minority are Buddhists and Hindus, they are mostly found in East Java.
+Another minority are Hindus and Buddhists, they are mostly found in East Java (also some in parts of Central Java and Yogyakarta).
 The Javanese Tengger tribe is still practicing Javanese-Hindu until today.
+There are also many new recent converts of Javanese to Hinduism and Buddhism.

 Kebatinan are principles embodying a search for the inner self but at the core is the concept of the peace of mind, connection with the universe, and with an Almighty God.
 Although Kebatinan is not strictly a religious affiliation, it addresses ethical and spiritual values as inspired by Javanese tradition.
 It is not a religion in usual sense of the word, like Islam, Judaism, or Christianity.
 There are no scriptures such as the Bible or the Qur'an, nor are there prophets.
 During the Soeharto era, this minority is acknowledged and protected as penganut kepercayaan.